Chapter 3. Urban, Industrial, and Divided: Socio-Economic Change, 1867-1920

 Figure 3.45 Some returned soldiers and the Citizens’ Committee regarded the strike as a treasonous conspiracy stirred up by Eastern European immigrants in Winnipeg.

 Divisions between craft unions and industrial unions also played a role in the growing labour militance after the war.
 The old tensions resurfaced in 1918-1919, following an attack by the Trades and Labour Congress of Canada on radical (and mostly western) elements within the unions.
-Regional leadership subsequently met in Calgary in March 1919, to form a organization with roots in the old IWW: the One Big Union (OBU).
+Regional leadership subsequently met in Calgary in March 1919, to form a syndicalist organization with roots in the old IWW: the One Big Union (OBU).
 International locals in the west were quickly brought into the OBU fold.
 Workers who were impatient for a confrontation with employers responded favourably to the OBU’s radical language and rejected the AFL-TLC business union line.
 Precise numbers are impossible to obtain, but historians agree that anywhere from a quarter to a third of union membership in Western Canada and specifically in Winnipeg was in the OBU.

 A city street packed with men.
 A car is in the foreground.